-The physicians and staff at Rocky Mountain Gamma Knife Center offer a level of experience and expertise found only in the most advanced facilities in the country.
+The physicians and staff at UCHealth Gamma Knife Center offer a level of experience and expertise found only in the most advanced facilities in the country.
 Since opening in 1993, we have treated more than 5,300 patients for malignant and benign tumors, trigeminal neuralgia, acoustic neuroma, and nearly 30 other complex neurological conditions and disorders of the brain.

 How to find us